tfzhang006/paper-reading/Generative 3D Part Assembly via Dynamic Graph Learning.md

 ## Research Objective
 - To assemble 3D shapes conditioned on a given set of part geometry with variable number of parts.
 Moreover, the model knows little semantic knowledge on the input parts.
 ## Background and Problems
+Without referring to any procedural or external guidance, e.g. reading the instruction manual, or watching a step-by-step video demonstration, the task of
 ## Methods

 ## Evaluation